Dave Collins (radio personality)

 Dave Collins is a British radio DJ who has broadcast across a number of radio stations in his career including Voice of Peace and Radio Caroline and a dozen radio stations in the UK.

 Career

-Dave was born in Liverpool and worked as a carpenter/joiner for Liverpool City Council.
-He gained a City and Guilds qualification in his trade.
-In his spare time, he worked on various landbased pirate radio stations in Liverpool such as Radio Elenore (he was owner/programme manager after Peanut Kenny decided to quit radio).
-He also spent a short period of time working on ABC Radio in Dublin in the early 80's and on Radio West in Mullingar in Ireland.
+Dave was born in Liverpool and worked as a carpenter/joiner.
+He worked on various landbased pirate radio stations in Liverpool such as Radio Elenore.
+He also spent a short time working on ABC Radio in Dublin in the early 1980s and on Radio West in Mullingar in Ireland.